rtgodwin/rtgodwin.github.io/dnd/session8.md

 - Dalakhar stumbled upon the stone fragment and hastily headed to Backwash BnB.
 Maybe Renaer knows something, tried to dissuade Dalakhar?
 - Maybe skip the whole Nimblewright fiasco

+## Gralhund Villa

+- Breaking into the Villa from south is possible, but people take notice and will call the watch.
+Hint they come back at night.
 - Get the first 1/4 in Gralhund Villa
-- Hear a screm outside the Villa
+- Hear a scream outside the Villa
+- Standing outside too long, neighbours notice (percepetion check)
+- G8: At least 6 thugs.
+First thug takes a turn (DC 13 perception check) and calls out the squishiest member.
+Random on a fail.

 ## [Emerald Enclave](https://www.dndbeyond.com/sources/wdh/trollskull-alley#EmeraldEnclave) - Cat quest for Oleander / Mirage